yilin-zhang/CRS/readme.md

 ## Chord Recommendation

 The dataset we use is [McGill Billboard dataset](https://www.dropbox.com/s/2lvny9ves8kns4o/billboard-2.0-salami_chords.tar.gz?dl=1).
-After downloading it, create two directories `mcgill-train` and `mcgill-test` in the current project directory.
-Split the dataset manually, put all the training data into `mcgill-train`, all the testing data into `mcgill-test`.
+After downloading it, create two directories `mcgill-train/` and `mcgill-test/` in the current project directory.
+Split the dataset manually, put all the training data into `mcgill-train/`, all the testing data into `mcgill-test/`.

 The current chord prediction is using third-order Markov chain.
 You can adjust the order by changing the variable `MARKOV_ORDER` in `configs.py`.

 If this is the first time running the program, run `setup.py` first.
+The program will create trained machine learning model files.
 Execute `python setup.py rnn` for training RNN model, `python setup.py markov` for training Markov chains.
+The model files will be placed in `cache/` directory.
+Run `python setup.py clean` to remove the `cache/` directory.

 Run `chord_recommendation.py` to get prediction and evaluation.

+**For now the trained RNN model files are not properly named, so the program won't work unless you change the value of `RNN_MODEL_PATH` in `config.py` to the RNN model you are going to use.**

 # References